 An exciting take on the tarte tatin with sweet figs, aromatic vanilla and a buttery pastry casing.

-Preheat the oven to Gas Mark 6, 200°C, fan 180°C. Melt 50g (2oz) butter and 50g (2oz) caster sugar in a 20cm (8in) ovenproof frying pan over a medium heat, add 1 vanilla pod and seeds.
-Swirl around until it is a golden caramel.
+- Preheat the oven to gas mark 6, 200°C, fan 180°C. Melt the butter and caster sugar in a 20cm (8in) ovenproof frying pan over a medium heat, then add the vanilla pod and seeds.
+Swirl around until it turns a golden caramel then remove the empty vanilla pod.

-Halve 6-7 figs and place cut side down in the pan so they cover the base snugly.
-Leave to cool for 2 minutes.
+- Halve the figs and place cut side down in the pan so they cover the base snugly.
+Leave to cool for 2 mins.

-Unroll a 320g pack ready rolled all butter puff pastry and cut out a circle 2cm (1in) wider than the pan.
+- Unroll the puff pastry and cut out a circle 2cm (1in) wider than the pan.
 Put over the figs, pressing down the sides to ensure the pastry meets the edge.
-Prick with a fork, brush with beaten egg, then bake for 20-25 minutes.
+Prick with a fork, brush with the beaten egg, then bake for 20-25 mins.

-Cool for 5-10 minutes in the pan, then run a sharp knife between the pastry and the edge, place a serving plate over the top and invert the pan.
-Scatter with 25g (1oz) chopped toasted hazelnuts (de-skinned) and serve.
+- Cool for 5-10 mins in the pan, then carefully run a sharp knife between the pastry and the edge, place a serving plate over the top and invert the pan.
+Scatter with the hazelnuts to serve.

 Freezing and defrosting guidelines